orionce/simple_accordion/README.md

 ### HTML Structure

-For a simple accordion/dropdown, use the following structure/data-attributes:
+For a simple accordion, use the following HTML structure:

 ```html
 <div class="simple_accordion">